Festivals by Destination

 Jaipur Literature Festival has been described as the greatest literary show on Earth and annually attracts an impressive line up of great minds.
 Everyone from historians and politicians to sports people and entertainers arrive in the Pink City for this spectacular event to hear from some of the best loved and respected names in the industry, including Nobel Laureates and winners of the Man Booker Prize.
 It is the perfect place to learn from prominent literary figures in the incredible surroundings of the Jaipur countryside.

 Named after the great Indian hornbill, a symbolic bird in Naga folklore, the Hornbill Festival is an annual celebration in India's Nagaland.
 Uniting all the major tribes in the region, the festival is a celebration of traditional arts.
-Taking place in the first week of December, the festival is vibrant, colorful and intoxicating giving visitors the opportunity to gain a greater understanding of the people and places of Nagaland.
+Taking place in the first week of December, the festival is vibrant, colourful and intoxicating giving visitors the opportunity to gain a greater understanding of the people and places of Nagaland.

 Held within the walls of the spectacular Mehrangarh Fort, Jodhpur, the Rajasthan International Folk Festival is an annual event, timed to coincide with Sharad Purnima, when the brightest full moon of the year shines over the region.
 Recognised by UNESCO as a platform for creativity and sustainable development, RIFF is a jubilant celebration which involves the whole community.
 Here, you can witness traditional dance and musical performances, enjoy a spot of meditation or simply soak up the atmosphere at a festival which is at the beating heart of the state.

 With its inaugural carnival taking place in 1957, commemorating the island's emancipation from slavery and also as a means of attracting tourists to the island.
 Ever since, carnival fever has descended on the island annually.
 A variety of shows take place in the build up to the culmination of the festivities which take place on the final Monday and Tuesday of the week.
-Two days of public vacation are celebrated in an exuberant musical celebration.
-Calypsos are played by steel bands, the streets are decorated in a rainbow of Caribbean colors and celebratory spirit whirls around the island.
+Two days of public holiday are celebrated in an exuberant musical celebration.
+Calypsos are played by steel bands, the streets are decorated in a rainbow of Caribbean colours and celebratory spirit whirls around the island.

 Festival Kreol is the biggest and most important event in the Seychelles' cultural calendar.
-Prepare for an assault on the senses; with the colors, sights, sounds and smells of the Creole world coming to life.
+Prepare for an assault on the senses; with the colours, sights, sounds and smells of the Creole world coming to life.
 The festival embraces both the traditions of the Seychelles and the contemporary too, fusing the two seamlessly throughout the course of the festival.
 The Festival Kreol is an international stage for Creole culture, from watching float parades and musical shows, to visiting galleries and fairs, it is the perfect way to get under the skin of the Seychelles.

-Carnival fever takes hold on the island over Barbados throughout the Crop Over Festival, an incredible insight into Barbados' vibrant and colorful culture.
+Carnival fever takes hold on the island over Barbados throughout the Crop Over Festival, an incredible insight into Barbados' vibrant and colourful culture.
 This 200 year tradition honours the end of the sugar cane season, and revellers come together to celebrate all that is Bajan.
 Parties continue well into the night, markets spill across plazas and street fairs are a showcase of creativity, craft and calypso.

 Each year, the traditions of the Caribbean are given a renewed energy and burst into life at the Nevis Culturama festival.
 Fostering an international interest in the cultural heritage of the Caribbean, the festival gives the folklore of the island a worldwide stage on which to flourish and inspire.
 It is also a unique celebration of one of the most important milestones in history, the emancipation of slaves and throughout the 12 days of festivities, all aspects of Nevis' art and culture are celebrated.